Nuclear-Liu/tutorials/java/Java Tutorials/collections/streams/reduction.md

 ```

-This version of the collect operation takes one parameter of type Collector.
-This class encapsulates the functions used as arguments in the collect operation that requires three arguments (supplier, accumulator, and combiner functions).
+This version of the `collect` operation takes one parameter of type [`Collector`]().
+This class encapsulates the functions used as arguments in the `collect` operation that requires three arguments (supplier, accumulator, and combiner functions).

-The Collectors class contains many useful reduction operations, such as accumulating elements into collections and summarizing elements according to various criteria.
-These reduction operations return instances of the class Collector, so you can use them as a parameter for the collect operation.
+The [`Collectors`]() class contains many useful reduction operations, such as accumulating elements into collections and summarizing elements according to various criteria.
+These reduction operations return instances of the class `Collector`, so you can use them as a parameter for the `collect` operation.

-This example uses the Collectors.toList operation, which accumulates the stream elements into a new instance of List.
-As with most operations in the Collectors class, the toList operator returns an instance of Collector, not a collection.
+This example uses the [`Collectors.toList`]() operation, which accumulates the stream elements into a new instance of `List`.
+As with most operations in the `Collectors` class, the `toList` operator returns an instance of `Collector`, not a collection.

-The following example groups members of the collection roster by gender:
+The following example groups members of the collection `roster` by gender:

 ```text